Vatican: Reject ‘Use of the Term Minority,’ Develop ‘Concept of Citizenship’

 Gallagher said there is a “need to develop and respect the concept of citizenship,” adding:

 The concept of citizenship is based on the equality of rights and duties under which all enjoy justice.
-It is, therefore, crucial to establish in our societies the concept of full citizenship and reject the discriminatory use of the term minority, which engenders feelings of isolation and inferiority.
+It is, therefore, crucial to establish in our societies the concept of full citizenship and reject the discriminatory use of the term ‘minority,’ which engenders feelings of isolation and inferiority.
 Indeed the equal protection and rights under the law remain an essential ingredient of the fair application of justice for all, underscoring the equal dignity of every person.

 Pope Francis has advocated globalization and warned against “nationalism that raises walls” as well as unfettered capitalism.